Foodspots/friends4food/README.md

-# This is the application friends4food.
+# This is the application friends4food of Olivier van Hees.